 Derived from Czech polo

-, a measure of land equal to approximately 18 hectares.
-The name denoted someone who owned half a lan
+, a medieval Czech measure of land (approximately 18 hectares).
+The name denoted someone who owned this much land.

-Means "a person in a hurry", from the Czech pospíšit
+Nickname for a person in a hurry, from Czech pospíšit "hurry"

 Derived from the medieval status name purkrabí

 Ryba Czech, Polish